developerwaleed/SpaceX-Traveller-Hub/README.md

 - REACT 🔥🔥🔥🔥🔥
 - Redux 😉

-SpaceX Travellers Hub is a web application that fetches a package from an api, a missions and Rockets. a  traveller can reserve a rocket  and join a mission, incase of unsatisfactory you can cancel the rocket and re-reserve. joined mission status is showed as well as the rocket status. all reserved rockets and joined missions are displayed on the profile.
+SpaceX Travellers Hub is a web application that uses an API to fetch the rockets and missions.
+The website allows its users to reserve the fetched missions and rockets.
+The user can cancel the reservations anytime.
+The reserved rockets and missions can be seen on my reservation menu! 😄

 ## Demo